-For our earnings sentiment analysis we leveraged the Amenity Viewer's Query Insights feature to perform text analytics at scale across all publicly available earnings transcripts where a meaningul mention of "delivery growth" occured.
+For our earnings sentiment analysis we leveraged the Amenity Viewer's Query Insights feature to perform text analytics at scale across all publicly available earnings transcripts where a meaningful mention of "delivery growth" occurred.
 This allows us to quickly identify the key themes and pain points in grocery delivery:

 "...we started to have greater expansion of our grocery delivery out of Whole Foods using Prime Now.
 We’re now in 60 cities in the U.S. giving customers delivery in as fast as an hour, thousands of great organic products from Whole Foods."